buutrg/PRSmix/README.md

 ```
 - pheno_file: Directory to the phenotype file
 - covariate_file: Directory to file with covariate information (age,sex,PC1..10)
-- score_files_list: A vector contain directories of the PGS to be read
+- score_files_list: A vector contains directories of the PGSs to be read
 - trait_specific_score_file: A filename contain PGS IDs of trait-specific to combine (PRSmix), one score per line
 - pheno_name: Column name of the phenotype in phenofile
 - isbinary: TRUE if this is binary